On the Nuisance of Control Variables in Regression Analysis: Examples of control variable interpretation

+Table \ref{tab:quotes} displays examples of how control variables have been interpreted in articles that were published in \emph{Organization Science} and \emph{Strategic Management Journal} between 2015 and 2020.
+We identified four broad categories of ways in which researchers interpret control variable estimates. \begin{enumerate} \item Mentioning that control variables behave as expected based on results found in prior literature \item Noting possibly interesting results regarding the sign and significance of control variable coefficients \item Taking control variable estimates as evidence that confirms results in prior literature \item Providing ex-post rationalizations of control variable estimates based on prior theory \end{enumerate}

-Multivariate regression analysis is an important tool for empirical research in strategic management and economics.
-These methods account for confounding influence factors between a treatment and an outcome by including a set of control variables in order to obtain unbiased causal effect estimates.
-Notwithstanding their importance for causal inference, in practice scholars often overstate the role of control variables in regressions.
-In this note we argue that, while essential for the identification of treatment effects, control variables generally have no structural interpretation themselves.
-This is because even valid controls are often correlated with other unobserved factors, which renders their marginal effects uninterpretable from a causal inference perspective \citep{Westreich2013, Keele2020}.
-Consequently, researchers need to be careful with attaching too much meaning to control variables and should consider to ignore them entirely when interpreting the results of their analysis.
+Multivariate regression is an important tool for empirical research in organization studies, management, and economics.
+Beyond settings in which regression analysis is used to statistically predict a left-hand side variable given a set of explanatory variables, the main purposes of these methods is to control for confounding influence factors between a treatment and an outcome in order to obtain consistent causal effect estimates.\footnote{We refer to consistency in the statistical sense that the estimator converges in probability to the true underlying parameter \parencite[Def.\ 3.8]{Wooldridge2002}.} However, in practice scholars often overstate the role of control variables in regressions.
+In this paper we argue that, while essential for the identification of causal effects, control variables do not necessarily have a causal interpretation themselves.
+This is because even \emph{valid} controls are often correlated with other unobserved factors, which render their marginal effects uninterpretable from a causal inference perspective \parencite{Westreich2013, Keele2020}.
+Consequently, researchers need to be careful with attaching too much meaning to control variables and should consider to ignore them when interpreting the results of their analyses.